hpc2n/sphinx-lesson-template/content/task-basics-2.rst

     }

 This is not always very convenient.
-For example, the resulting task granularity can be too fine and may want to combine several loop iterations into a single tasks:
+For example, the resulting task granularity can be too fine and we may want to combine several loop iterations into a single tasks:

 .. code-block:: c
     :linenos: